 - Builds Trust- Interested and loyal customers are more likely to buy from you again and again.
-They trust you and they feel comfortable doing business with you.
-That means when you send them emails, they’re more likely to respond positively.
+They trust you, and they feel comfortable doing business with you.
+That means they’re more likely to respond positively when you send them emails.

 Is Email Marketing Outdated?

-No. And it won’t be for a long time.
+No. And won’t be for a long time.

 As email marketing software becomes more and more sophisticated, it will be able to take advantage of AI to micro-personalize emails based on responses and reactions from customers.
 This is something that can already be done to a certain extent, but I believe it will become much more advanced in the future.